 Don’t think you need to buy all the travel accessories the marketers want to sell you.
 Take what you have and upgrade or replace as you go.
 Clothes are no problem at all, just take normal clothes but electrical items quickly become a headache, particularly for us as nomads of the digital variety.
 You can see our Travel Essentials here.

 So does it sound like a plan?
 Are you ready to sell everything and travel, start over,move overseas or become a nomad?
 Tell us in the comments.
-If you’d like this series delivered to your inbox just sign up here, alternatively, follow us on Instagram.
-Want to know more about what we went trough during the selling process?
+If you’d like this series delivered to your inbox just sign up, alternatively, follow us on Instagram.
+Want to know more about what we went through during the selling process?
 Take a look at our answer to Do You Have to Be Rich to Travel The World?
 Maybe also look at our 3 month and 1 week countdowns to departure to get a taste of the realities, it was hard at times and maybe I was a little scared to make the jump into travel as a lifestyle.
 Another post I’d like you to read is this one on the realities of a nomadic lifestyle.
-For us it was the best thing we ever did.
+For us, it was the best thing we ever did.